Romans 5:20. Now the law came in to increase the trespass, but where sin increased, grace abounded all the more,

 No. Because the truth is that the law is not actually offering us this third option.
 The law was never given to make us righteous.
-It was given to expose us as being in Adam.
-The Law increases the trespass.
-It was given to expose our sinful hearts.
-The Law defines sin, displays sin, reveals sin, provokes sin, and increases sin.
+It was given to expose us as unrighteous.
+The law increases the trespass.
+It exposes our sinful hearts.
+The law defines sin, displays sin, reveals sin, provokes sin, and increases sin.
 Yikes.

-The problem is that law is all around us.
-The law rules our lives, at work, at play, at school, at the dinner table, at the book club, at church, Instagram, Facebook, break ups, hook ups, holidays, dinner parties.
-I can’t think of a place where some standard doesn’t rule what we do and how we feel when we either fail or succeed at it.
+And law is all around us.
+Law rules our lives.
+At work, at play, at school, at the dinner table, the book club, at church, in break ups and hook ups, at holidays and dinner parties.
+I can’t think of a place where some overarching standard doesn’t rule what we do and how we feel when we either fail or succeed at it.
 Can you?

-The even bigger problem is that all this law produces all kinds of sinning.
+And make no mistake, all this law produces all kinds of sinning.
 Unrighteous sinning.
 Righteous sinning.
-Striving or fleeing.
-Trying or quitting.
-Law doesn’t make you a sinner.
+Striving and fleeing.
+Trying and quitting.
+No, the law doesn’t make you a sinner.
 You are a sinner by nature.
 But the law does turn the invisible sin inside you into the visible sins outside of you.
-Sins of being good (law keeping) and sins of being bad (law breaking).
+Sins of being good (self-righteousness) and sins of being bad (unrighteousness).
 We are left drowning in law and thus drowning in sin.
-If this were the end of the story we would all be condemned to death.
+And if this were the end of the verse, we would all be condemned to death.
 But praise God there’s more!

-Grace super-abounded!
-God’s answer to the sin problem is the abundance of grace.
+God’s answer to our abundant sin problem is the super-abundance of grace.
 There is and will always be much, much, much, more grace in the universe than there is evil.
 You can never out-sin God’s grace.
 You can’t outrun it.
 You can’t hide from it.
 You can’t measure it.
 If you go to heaven, grace is there.
 If you go to the grave, grace is there.
 Grace makes darkness light, and death life.
 Like the law, grace exposes, grace reveals, grace unveils.
 But unlike the law, real grace always produces righteousness and life.

 Romans 5:21. so that, as sin reigned in death, grace also might reign through righteousness leading to eternal life through Jesus Christ our Lord.

 But let’s be honest, grace is an extremely hard concept for us.
 Not to mention super abounding grace.
-Each of us often tends to either think that we are beyond grace or that we can pay God back for his grace.
+We all default toward thinking that we are beyond grace or even that we should and can pay God back for his grace.
 “How can God forgive terrible me?”
-Or, “God has done so much to rescue terrible me, I must now live for him.”
+Or, “God has done so much to rescue terrible me, I must live for him now.”
 The truth is yes we are terrible.
 And this is the necessary realization for the reception of grace.

 This is crucial – Grace cannot abound where sin does not already abound.

-Yes, I know sin is always abounding so grace is always abounding.
-But I’m talking about in your own perception.
-Are you aware of your sinfulness (that’s the Law’s job)?
-If you can’t admit the abounding sin in your life you will never be open to receiving the abounding grace of God through Christ.
-The truth of Christian transformation is not one of growing less and less sinful as much as it is one of growing more and more aware of your sinfulness and need for grace, receiving that abundant grace, and letting that grace reign in righteousness (5:21).
+No, this doesn’t mean sin more.
+It means that if you can’t admit the abounding sin in your life, you will never be open to receiving the super abounding grace of God through Christ in your life.
+The truth of Christian transformation is not one of growing less and less sinful, as much as it is one of growing more and more aware of your abounding sinfulness and need for super abounding grace.
+And then letting that grace reign in righteousness (5:21).